Adapted Wasserstein Barycenters of Gaussian Processes: Example: Autoregressive Processes

 \subsection{Autoregressive Processes}

 $AR(p)$ processes serve as a standard tool in time-series analysis and offer an example of iterated function systems, see for instance \cite{alsm03}.
 They arise naturally in a wide range of applications, including financial time series modelling, signal processing, and econometrics, see \cite{BrockwellDavis1991} for a thorough analysis.
 Here, we focus on the base case $p=1$.
-Let $(\Omega, \mathcal{F}, \mathbb{P})$ be a stochastic basis supporting $T$ independent standard Gaussians $G_t \sim \mathcal{N}(0,1)$ for $t = 1, \ldots, T$, with filtration $\mathcal{G}_t := \sigma(G_s : s \leq t)$.
-For $i = 1, \dots, N$ we define $\mathbb{X}^i$ as the univariate discrete-time autoregressive process $AR(1)$ on $t = 1, \ldots, T$ by \footnote{ Typically, $AR(1)$ processes are introduced with constant-in-time autoregressive parameter.
-Here we consider the more general setting of time-varying autoregressive models, where the autoregressive parameter $\alpha_t^i$ depends on time, following the framework of \cite{dahlhaus1996, dahlhaus1997}. }
+As in \eqref{eqn:filtered.Gaussian}, let $\eps = (\eps_t)_{t=1}^T$ be the canonical standard Gaussian innovation process with its generated filtration $\bF^{\eps}$.
+For $k = 1, \dots, K$ we define $\bX^k$ as the univariate discrete-time autoregressive process $AR(1)$ on $t = 1, \ldots, T$ by \footnote{ Typically, $AR(1)$ processes are introduced with a time-independent autoregressive parameter.
+Here we allow a general finite-horizon time-varying parameter $\alpha_t^k$.
+Time-varying autoregressions under additional local-stationarity assumptions are studied in \cite{dahlhaus1996, dahlhaus1997}. }